UPSC Exam > UPSC Notes > Science & Technology for UPSC CSE > Dark Energy & Dark Matter

 Negative Matter and Negative Energy

-• Negative matter is a hypothetical type of matter which if it exists will have negative mass and negative energy.
+• Negative matter is a hypothetical type of matter which, if it exists, will have negative mass and negative energy.

 • It will in essence have a negative gravitational charge and repel normal matter.
 Yet it will interact just like any other matter in every other way.

 • Hope you remember that matter and anti-matter will attract each other resulting in annihilation.
-But matter and the negative matter will repel each other under gravity.
+But matter and negative matter will repel each other under gravity.

 Dark Energy & Dark Matter | Science & Technology for UPSC CSE